 The action of a drug depends on multiple factors.
-Pharmacokinetics concerns what the body does to the drug.
-Pharmacodynamics, on the other hand, concerns what the drug does to the body.
-Furthermore, when a drug is administered in combination with other drugs, a variety of drug interactions may take place that synergistically or antagonistically modify the effect of the given drug (e.g., the activation or inhibition of cytochrome p450 enzymes by certain medications).
-The knowledge of drug interactions and the pharmacokinetic properties of a drug help to determine the ideal route of administration (topical, oral, IV).
+Pharmacokinetics is the study of a drug's movements in the body and can be described as what the body does to the drug, while pharmacodynamics is the study of a drug's action and effects on a body and can be described as what the drug does to the body.
+The administration of a drug in combination with other drugs or substances can cause a variety of interactions that can synergistically or antagonistically modify the effect of those drugs (e.g., via the activation or inhibition of cytochrome P450 enzymes by certain medications).
+Knowledge of interactions and pharmacokinetics help determine the ideal route of administration (topical, oral, IV).
 Drugs that are eliminated by the liver may attain high serum concentrations when hepatic function is impaired, which increases the risk of drug toxicity.
 The same principle applies to drugs that are eliminated via the kidneys.

 LADME is an acronym for the important phases of pharmacokinetics:

 - Receptor types and their interaction with the drug